tsgates/arch-wiki-markdown/wiki/Unity.md

 > Window decoration can't use certain theme

-Install metacity-ubuntu instead of metacity.
+Install metacity-ubuntu instead of metacity. metacity-ubuntu is now included in Unity-for-Arch again.

-> Some gtk themes look ugly after update to Gnome 3.6
+> Some GTK+ themes look ugly after update to GNOME 3.6

 It also happens for unity default theme light-themes.
 Put